dillenger/toggle-quotes/README.md

 The functionality that was previously provided by QuoteCollapse is now included in Quote Colors & Collapse.
 Please install Quote Colors & Collapse if you want that functionality, don't use both at the same time.

+Many thanks to John Bieling for his help with the move from browser_action to message_display_action and make experiment window dependent.